COSC3020/graph-representations-scholtenskyle/README.md

 analyze it as above.

-Both of the functions written have a runtime complexity of $$O(n^2)$$.
+Both of the functions written have a runtime complexity of $$O(V^2)$$, where V is the vertices.
 This is because both functions are relatively simple, with only nested loops having the ability to actually affect the runtime.
-These nested loops of course have the time complexity of $$n^2$$.
+These nested loops of course have the time complexity of $$V^2$$.
 In both instances, they are dependent on the number of vertices within the graph.

 https://www.geeksforgeeks.org/convert-adjacency-matrix-to-adjacency-list-representation-of-graph/